rayrayraykk/AgentScope/docs/sphinx_doc/en/source/tutorial/206-prompt.md

 Based on the above rules, the `format` function in `DashScopeMultiModalWrapper` will parse the input messages as follows:

 - If the first message in the input message list has a `role` field with the value `"system"`, it will be converted into a system message with the `role` field as `"system"` and the `content` field as the system message.
 If the `url` field in the input `Msg` object is not `None`, a dictionary with the key `"image"` or `"audio"` will be added to the `content` based on its type.
-- The rest of the messages will be converted into a message with the `role` field as `"user"` and the `content` field as the dialogue history.
+- The rest of the messages will be converted into a message with the `role` field as `"user"` and the `content` field as the conversation history.
 For each message, if their `url` field is not `None`, it will add a dictionary with the key `"image"` or `"audio"` to the `content` based on the file type that the `url` points to.

 An example: